FerchaPombo/finditberlin/README.md

 | approved       | BooleanField   | default=False           |
 | created_on     | DateTimeField  | auto_now=True       |

-*PROFILE* - Profile model handles the Profile creation and editing of Users:
+*PROFILE* - Profile model handles the Profile creation and editing of Users.
+In this model there is a one-to-one relation to the *usermodel* to connect it to the standard user model:
 | Field          | Type           | Details                                  |
 |----------------|----------------|------------------------------------------|
 | user           | OneToOneField  | User, null=True, on_delete=models.CASCADE, related_name='profile' |